-- what medicines make your ears ring (2)
+- list of drugs that make your ears ring (2)

-- can prescriptions make your ears ring (1)
+- what medications make your ears ring?
+(1)

-- does to much medication make your ears ring (1)
+- what kinds of medication will what make your ears ring (1)

-- medication that makes your ears ring (1)
+- medicine that makes you ears ring (1)

-- will pain medicine make my ears ring (1)
+- known medications that make your ears ring (1)

-- will pain meds make your ears ring (1)
+- what medicine makes your ears ring (1)